Cultivating a rewarding career in a helping profession

 Tracie Hinds, Statewide Director, Idaho Employment and Training Services Program

-Ms. Hinds oversees Idaho’s statewide employment and training program, which delivers both in-person and remote services to SNAP and TAFI (Idaho’s TANF program) participants seeking self-sufficiency.
+Tracie oversees Idaho’s statewide employment and training program, which delivers both in-person and remote services to SNAP and TAFI (Idaho’s TANF program) participants seeking self-sufficiency.
 Joining Maximus in 2000 at our Orange County CalWORKs program, she has risen through the ranks, embracing opportunities and always making time for professional development.
-We caught up with Ms. Hinds at her office in Boise to talk about the strategies that have helped advance her career, people who’ve inspired her, and her secret to building successful teams that can reliably produce outstanding outcomes — even in challenging times.
+We caught up with Tracie at her office in Boise to talk about the strategies that have helped advance her career, people who’ve inspired her, and her secret to building successful teams that can reliably produce outstanding outcomes — even in challenging times.

 You started at Maximus nearly 20 years ago as a quality assurance coordinator, and now you're the director of the Company's first statewide E&T program.
 What advice do you have for those who want to follow in your footsteps?